OpenSDN-io/docs/contributing-to-opensdn/getting-started/OpenSDN_JIRA_Workflow.rst

-Tungsten Fabric JIRA workflow
+OpenSDN JIRA workflow
 =============================

-This Document provides guidance for the current  JIRA workflow for Tungsten Fabric utilizing various constructs available as part of Jira.
+This Document provides guidance for the current  JIRA workflow for OpenSDN utilizing various constructs available as part of Jira.

 Basic definitions:

 JIRA Projects:

--  TF Blueprints - captures details on blueprints for all new features that needs to be added to Tungsten Fabric
+-  OpenSDN Blueprints - captures details on blueprints for all new features that needs to be added to OpenSDN

--  TF Bugs - captures all workflow other than blueprints
+-  OpenSDN Bugs - captures all workflow other than blueprints

 JIRA Issue Type: